Argentine peso: Peso convertible, since 1992

 On 12 December 2023, following the election of president Javier Milei, economy minister Luis Caputo changed the official exchange rate to 800 pesos to the dollar from the previous 366.5, a devaluation of 54%.
 At the time, the unofficial exchange rate was around 1,000 pesos per dollar.
-This was followed by a monthly devaluation target of 2%, being afterwards lowered to 1% on February 2025 after inflation eased.
+This was followed by a monthly devaluation target of 2%, being afterwards lowered to 1% in February 2025 after inflation eased.
 From 14 April 2025 on, the official peso has operated within a currency band of 1000 to 1400 pesos per dollar, as part of an agreement with the International Monetary Fund.
 Since then, as a consequence of the liberalization of the currency market, the official and unofficial rates have remained close to each other.
-The upper limit of the trading band was breached in September and October 2025, triggering interventions by the Argentine central bank and the United States Treasury in the foreign exchange market to keep the exchange rate within the limits.
+The upper limit of the trading band was breached in September and October 2025, triggering interventions by the Argentine central bank and the United States Treasury in the foreign exchange market, by buying pesos, to keep the exchange rate within the limits of the currency band.